Unrooted non-binary tree-based phylogenetic networks: Preliminaries

 \subsubsection{Edge subdivision and vertex suppression}

-In order to summarize the various definitions of treebased networks used in the literature later on, we now need to introduce the concepts of \emph{subdividing an edge} and \emph{suppressing a vertex}.
-Therefore, let $N$ be a phylogenetic network with some edge $e=\{u,v\}$ (note that if $N$ is rooted, $e$ will be directed away from the root -- in this case, the following operations all have to keep the direction of the edges).
+In order to discuss the notion of tree-basedness, we now need to introduce the concepts of \emph{subdividing an edge} and \emph{suppressing a vertex}.
+Therefore, let $N$ be a phylogenetic network with some edge $e=\{u,v\}$.
 Then, we say that we \emph{subdivide} $e$ by deleting $e$, adding a new vertex $w$ and adding the edges $\{u,w\}$ and $\{w,v\}$.
 The new degree 2 vertex $w$ is sometimes also referred to as an \emph{attachment point}.
-Note that we often also refer to the vertex incident to a leaf $x$ as the attachment point of $x$, even if this vertex has degree higher than three.
+Note that we often also refer to the vertex adjacent to a leaf $x$ as the attachment point of $x$, even if this vertex has degree higher than two.

 In contrast to adding vertices to a network, given a degree 2 vertex $w$ with adjacent vertices $u$ and $v$, by \emph{suppressing $w$} we mean deleting $w$ and its two incident edges $\{u,w\}$ and $\{w,v\}$ and adding a new edge $\{u,v\}$.
-Note that the resulting graph can be a multigraph (cf. Figure \ref{fig_suppressing}).
-If this is the case, we additionally delete all parallel edges (except for one), such that we obtain a simple graph again and suppress the resulting degree 2 vertices (if any).
-The reason why we define this is that we will later reduce networks to simpler networks with fewer leaves.
-However, in doing so it might occur that the resulting graph is not a simple graph anymore and thus \emph{not} a network in the sense of our definition as it might be a multigraph (cf. Figure \ref{fig_suppressing}).
-Thus, we prevent this scenario by suppressing duplicate/parallel edges.
+Note that the resulting graph can be a multigraph, i.e. a graph that may contain parallel edges and/or loops (cf. Figure \ref{fig_suppressing}).